SwimmingPig/Hackintosh-Intel-i5-10400-Gigabyte-Z490M-Gaming-X/README.md

 Opencore 0.5.9

-# Not Working:

-**Audio:** Tried multiple alcid for the ALC1200 from the motherboard, recognised hardware, but no audio output.

 # Installation Steps:

 **Most of these steps comes from the dortania installation guide.** Make sure to read those instructions.